jtebert/gridsim/docs/getting_started/basic-usage.rst

 - :meth:`~.robot.Robot.init`: Code that is run once when the robot is created
 - :meth:`~.robot.Robot.loop`: Code that is run in every step of the simulation

 Create a file for your robot class.
 Let's call it ``random_robot.py``.
 Below is a simple Robot that moves randomly and changes direction every 10 seconds.
-You can copy this or :download:`directly download random_robot.py </../examples/random_robot.py>`
+You can copy this or directly download :download:`random_robot.py </../examples/random_robot.py>`

 .. literalinclude:: /../examples/random_robot.py
   :language: Python3